 Off-stage, our education programme has become a central plank of the company’s work, with every workshop an extension of our creative process.
-What that means is that we celebrate the unique skills that each participant brings and give them tools to create better, collaboratively .
-We overlay this with a form of the Lecoq pedagogy, giving participants a physical vocabulary that can be used to devise their own theatre stories.
+What that means is that we celebrate the unique skills that each participant brings and give them tools to create collaboratively .
+We overlay this with a form of the Lecoq pedagogy, giving participants a physical vocabulary that can be used to devise their own theatre.

 Julian Spooner and Matt Wells, the company’s two co-Artistic Directors, are experienced teachers and have created bespoke performance, technique and devising workshops for numerous universities and professional training institutions.
-They also work with younger performers, including for the National Theatre and the Old Vic.
-They have worked extensively internationally, most recently with professional performers across all disciplines in Venezuela, with trans artists and activists in Brazil.
+Here in the UK Rhum + Clay have delivered workshops for the National Theatre and the Old Vic.
+Internationally we have delivered workshops in Venezuela, Brazil, Canada, Kazakhstan and Australia.

 All workshops can be adapted to suit the age and ability of participants